 A file management system is software used by organizations to securely organize and manage all of their digital data.
 Sometimes confused with cloud storage tools, file management platforms offer more robust functionality including permission settings to control who is able to access specific files, and can be used to create reports that capture file usage.

-Not all file management systems are the same however, so it’s important to research the features available in different platforms.
+Not all file management systems are the same, however, so it’s important to research the features available on different platforms.
 Some of the features to look for include:

 - Enhanced search (even across image-based PDF files)

 - Electronic signature capability